xya89/Vancouver-Amenities/README.md

-#The project aims to analyze location of amentities in Vancouver to predict the income of residents in certain areas.
+Anaylysis of location of amentities in Vancouver to predict the income of residents in certain areas.

-#the analysis is conducted in Python.
+The analysis is conducted in Python.

-#pull requests are welcome and reasons regarding the modifications are appreciated.
+pull requests are welcome and reasons regarding the modifications are appreciated.